Mario Parente: Project Retire

 On 25 September 2002, the OPP launched Project Retire, an operation intended to end the Outlaws once and for all in Ontario.
-As part of the Project Retire raids, the police seized five stolen motorcycles, one stolen truck, 44 guns, drugs worth about $1.6 million dollars and five Outlaw clubhouses.
+As part of the Project Retire raids, the police seized five stolen motorcycles, one stolen truck, 44 guns, drugs worth about $1.6 million and five Outlaw clubhouses.
 All 58 Outlaws in Ontario were arrested.
 One of Parente's neighbors described him: "Really nice – I mean, we all knew he was this important biker – but he was never anything other than polite and pleasant as far as I knew".
+After his arrest, the journalist Colin Freeze reported: "The Outlaws motorcycle club is big business, a culture of crime and killing that insists on Harley-Davidsons, limits membership to whites and marks and trades women like cattle".
+Freeze described Parente and the other Outlaws as being a part of a strange subculture where the SS runes were awarded to those who killed for the club and women were treated like property, to be brought and traded by the Outlaws..

 Elizabeth Maguire, the Crown Attorney prosecuting Parente, met twice in private with Justice John Getliffe before Parente's preliminary hearing (the Canadian equivalent to the grand jury phrase of a trial) where she gained the impression that Getliffe intended to convict Parente and declare the Outlaws a criminal organization.
 Believing that case had already been decided, Maguire did not call many witnesses at the preliminary hearing to avoid exposing them to questions from Parente's lawyer, Jack Pinkofsky.
 On 30 June 2004, Getliffe dismissed the charges against Parente, saying that the Crown had failed to present enough evidence.
 In response, Maguire chose to engage in the rare legal maneuver of preferring an indictment, asking the Attorney-General to reinstate the charges against Parente, leading to a committee of experts headed by Deputy Attorney General Murray Segal to have Parente charged again.
-The Crown frequently offered Parente a plea bargain under which the would drop the charges against him if he were to confess to being a member of a criminal organization, an offer that Parente always rejected.
+The Crown frequently offered Parente a plea bargain under which they would drop the charges against him if he were to confess to being a member of a criminal organization, an offer that Parente always rejected.